Willy65/LFCleaner/README.md

+# Note:
+# Using linux 'awk' it is easy to determine the number of fields
+#      in a record.

 # LFCleaner
 Utility to strip bogus linefeeds from CSV records and outputs repaired data<br>
 We pass a lot of CSV data in the format of:<br>